 - Hi there

 These greetings balance friendliness and professionalism.
 After an intimate relationship is established, the first name is usually appropriate.
+Morning or afternoon greetings like "Good morning, Lisa" can add a personal touch without being too casual.

 Scenario C: Marketing Email Communication

 Marketing emails draw attention to personalized greetings and increase engagement.
+Personalization is key to standing out in crowded inboxes.

 Campaigns, newsletters and promotional activities.